Chronicles-of-Minecraft/Chronicles-of-Minecraft-Mod/README.md

 ## How to contribute ?

 * You can join the Discord to ask : [Discord (KeyUf6K)](https://discord.gg/KeyUf6K)
-* You can go in the "issues" tab on the top of this page, and searching for things to do
+* You can go in the "issues" tab on the top of this page, and search for things to do